Htoomyat99/Pokemon/README.md

 # 🎴 Pokémon Card Collection App

 Welcome to the **Pokémon Card Collection App**!
-This app allows you to browse and manage your Pokémon card collection.
-You can search, filter, and view details for each card while managing your personal card collections.
+This app allows users to browse and manage their Pokémon card collection.
+You can search, filter, and view details for each card while managing your personal collections.

 ✨ Built using **React Native** with **Expo** to ensure a smooth and responsive experience!